 - An electric tattoo machine can be used to write numbers or symbols on the tail, ear, or footpads. - Needles must be sterile and sharp.
-Needles should be changed between each group of animals or when the needle becomes blunted. - Anesthesia is recommended when tattooing adult mice with more than a colored dot.
+Needles should be changed between each group of animals or when the needle becomes blunted. - Anesthesia is recommended when tattooing mice over three weeks of age with more than a colored dot.